Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts: Introduction

-CFF is the first smart-contract analytics tool to achieve contract completeness, optimal model size, and attack-exhaustive by construction, enabling it to bring new capabilities to ecosystem participants.
-Our CFF code is available at \url{https://github.com/defi-formal/cff/}.
+CFF is the first smart-contract analytics tool to achieve contract completeness, constant model overhead, and attack-exhaustiveness by construction, enabling it to bring new capabilities to ecosystem participants. \iffull Complete CFF code is available at \url{https://github.com/defi-formal/cff/}. \else Complete CFF code is available at \url{https://github.com/defi-anon/cff/}. \fi